murtukov/GraphQLBundle/docs/Intro.md

 }
 ```
 `$configProcessor` and `$globalVariables` are special variables passed to each of your generated GraphQL types.
-The `$configProcessor` is ...ADD DESCRIPTION HERE... and the `$globalVariables` is a container to provide necessary data
+The `$configProcessor` is ...ADD DESCRIPTION HERE... and the `$globalVariables` is a container that provide necessary
-to your GraphQL types, such as references to other types or resolver callbacks.
-The good thing
+services, references to other types or resolver callbacks.
+The good thing is, you don't need to worry about these
-is, you don't need to worry about these classes, as they are generated automatically (unless explicitely disabled), but
+classes, as they are generated automatically (unless explicitely disabled), but knowing them will help you understand
-knowing them will help you understand the general concept of this bundle.
+the general concept of this bundle.

 Todo:
 - Expression language in the config
 - Lazy loading
+- Creating types directly

 Default folder
 --------------
-All generated classes are stored by default under the directory:
+All generated classes are stored by default in the Symfony's cache directory:
 ```
 %kernel.cache_dir%/overblog/graphql-bundle/__definitions__
 ```